-Also, prepare a final term paper (again 10-20 pages in length, double spaced, 12 pt. font) that analyzes a conflict of your own choosing (such as school, industry, international, etc.) in which the dynamics of humiliation played a role.
+Please write a paper of 10-20 pages, double spaced, 12 pt. font. that analyzes a conflict of your own choosing (such as school, industry, international, etc.) in which the dynamics of humiliation played a role.
 Your paper should integrate theory (with citations) and practice, but should emphasize the practical applications.
 Ideas for paper topics include conflicts at the personal level, community level or international level.
 Grades will be based on demonstrating the knowledge you acquired in the class.
 This includes integration of theory, both class and personal life experience, and the required readings.
+Your paper may also include the following topics, or you may propose an alternative one: